HairyFotr/linter/README.md

 It's currently very much a work in progress - some parts will need to be rewritten.

-For a quick overview of writing compiler plugins, see http://www.scala-lang.org/node/140

-To see it in action, try running `sbt console` in this project's folder.
+To see it in action, run `sbt console` in this project's folder, or try it out on your code.

 ## Usage
 ### From sbt